 Tuition Per Credit $396.00* Cost per Course

-Stevenson University Online has simplified the cost of your education by eliminating all fees.
+Stevenson University Online's ATB option for nursing has simplified the cost of your education by eliminating all fees.

 Students enrolled at CCBC are eligible to receive Stevenson University Online’s Preferred Tuition Rate which includes the opportunity to reduce tuition costs by 20 percent.
 Stevenson University and CCBC's partnership is one of many relationships with employers and academic institutions across the region that offers ambitious individuals an accessible avenue for obtaining a valuable education.

 To see a full list of our partners, visit our Partnerships page.
-For more information about the tuition discount available through CCBC's partnership with Stevenson, contact Kristin Richards at email@example.com or call 443-334-3340.
+For more information about the tuition discount available through CCBC's partnership with Stevenson, please contact us at firstname.lastname@example.org or call 1-877-531-7118.

 *This represents a 20 percent reduction on tuition to all CCBC ATB students.